 My pre-Spain story mostly takes place in Ohio: I was born and raised in Columbus, then spent three years studying public relations at a college in the rural southeastern corner of the state (Athens if you’re wondering: OU, oh yeah!).
 I graduated magna cum laude a year early with a bachelor of science in PR and spent the summer of 2015 interning with a startup accelerator in Cleveland before moving to Spain in September.

 Like many twentysomethings, my love for travel began with a study abroad trip.
 I spent part of 2013 studying cross-cultural communication and international mass media in Leipzig, Germany, a city in the former GDR about an hour south of Berlin.
-I have nothing but good things to say about the former East Germany and still miss it like crazy: this region has come so far in the past 25–30 years, and its people are nothing short of inspirational with their resilience.
+I have nothing but good things to say about the former East Germany and still miss it like crazy: this region has come so far in the past few decades, and its people are nothing short of inspirational with their resilience.
 If you want to see what that was all about (and make fun of my 18-year-old writing), my primitive-looking study abroad blog is here.

 Some random things about me:

 - I learned to read when I was four and haven’t stopped since.

 - Studying languages is my favorite hobby, and I think the US could highly benefit from some kind of mandatory language education.
 I’m fluent in Spanish, nearly there in Portuguese, can hold my own in a conversation in German, am learning French, and taught myself to read Russian!

 - I can dance my way through a two-hour Zumbathon no problem but can hardly run through the duration of a three-minute song.

 - Despite being from the US, I’ve never been to New York (cue gasps from stunned Spaniards whose mental image of the entire United States looks a lot like NYC).